ipb-halle/MetFrag/projects/metfragweb/index.md

 <a class="btn btn-primary" href="http://msbi.ipb-halle.de/MetFrag" role="button">MetFrag Web tool</a>
 <hr>

 The web tool of MetFrag has several fields for setting parameters that depend on your experimental conditions during the MS acquisition.
+For the <span style="color: red">beta</span> version of the web tool, which includes an <i>in silico</i> derivatised verions of the KEGG database, visit this <a href="/MetFrag/projects/metfragwebbeta">page</a>.
 At first the parameters for the structure database query have to be defined under <span style="border-bottom: 1px black dotted;">Database Settings</span>.
 The structure database has to be selected that can be queried either by a monoisotopic mass, a molecular formula or comma separated database dependent identifiers.
 The first has to be defined together with a mass deviation in ppm.